MicrosoftDocs/MIMDocs/MIMDocs/pam/raise-bastion-ffl.md

 For more information on raising the functional level, or if an error occurs, see [how to raise Active Directory domain and forest functional levels](/troubleshoot/windows-server/identity/raise-active-directory-domain-forest-functional-levels).

+6. Close Active Directory Domains and Trusts.

-## Step 3 - Update the domain controller configuration
+## Step 3 - Update the PRIV domain configuration

 Next, authorize the MIM administrators and MIM Service account to create and update shadow principals.